 For customers looking to upgrade their access system to a ‘keyless’ solution, the choice can be confusing.
 What are the advantages of mobile vs facial recognition?

 The growth of mobile credentials for access control is probably unsurprisingly given how ubiquitous smartphones have become, but the growth rate is still extraordinary.
 In 2018, annual downloads of mobile credentials reached 4.1 million worldwide.
 Within just three years, IHS Markit projects that the number will have reached over 120 million.

 There are various drivers behind this phenomenon, but the most important is convenience.
 For the user, it means being able to access their building using their phone without needing to carry additional cards/fobs.

-Advanced mobile access control is also not ‘sight’ dependent, so is well-suited to door entry systems for flats, where people may be coming and going in the dark, and where access is requested from a vehicle.
+Advanced mobile door access control system is also not ‘sight’ dependent, so is well-suited to door entry systems for flats, where people may be coming and going in the dark, and where access is requested from a vehicle.

 They are convenient for the administrator too, as credentials are very easily replaceable if a phone is lost or stolen (which may not be true for biometric data, since a face or fingerprint does not change).